A stone head, in front of the History of Science Museum, on Broad Street in Oxford.

 At the front of the History of Science Museum and the Sheldonian Theatre on Broad Street, Oxford, sit 17 stone heads depicting bearded men, generally known as the Emperors' Heads.

-A team of scientists from the School of Geography and the Environment have been learning about the history of these heads - exploring the Bodleian's archival records, hunting for missing heads from the past, and testing the old stone to inform conservation efforts - however what does the future hold for these Oxford icons?
+A team of scientists from the University's School of Geography and the Environment have been learning about the history of the emperors' heads - exploring the Bodleian's archival records, hunting for missing heads from the past, and testing the old stone to inform conservation efforts.
+However, what does the future hold for these Oxford icons?

-Artists from both contemporary and traditional backgrounds are invited to submit their ideas for the creation of temporary artistic installations which meet the project aims.
-Download and read the 'Artists' Brief' for more information on the project, awards, and how to apply.
+Artists from both contemporary and traditional backgrounds were invited to submit their ideas for the creation of temporary artistic installations that meet the project aims.
+The deadline has now passed for artists' submissions.